anushaporeddy030697/student_internship_management/README.md

 --> We are going to work on designing of prototype

+We have drawn a rough sketch about student portal and its dashboard

 ** Manikanta Arumilli **
 ------------------------
 I am manikanta I have a quiet good experience on html and css it helps me to do a website design and style sheets for my project